National Bank (Bangladesh): History

-On 10 February 2021, Zainul Haque Sikder, chairman of National Bank Limited, died and Monowara Sikder was elected chairman on 24 February.
+On 10 February 2021, Zainul Haque Sikder, chairman of National Bank PLC, died and Monowara Sikder was elected chairman on 24 February.
 Bangladesh Bank asked the National Bank Limited to not issue any loans without prior authorization from it in April 2021.
 It also asked for loan information from the bank.
 Bangladesh Bank was investigating loans to Desh TV, Rongdhanu Builders (Rongdhanu Group), Rupayan Group, and Shanta Enterprise.
 On 6 April, Bangladesh Bank ordered chairman of the bank Monowara Sikder to terminate the managing director of the bank, ASM Bulbul.
 National Bank Limited provided loans to directors of other bank worth 72.16 billion BDT or 18 per cent of all loans.
 It had 20.85 billion BDT in defaulted loans and had written of 21.54 billion in bad loans in 2020.
 Bangladesh Bank asked the National Bank Limited to not disburse loans of more than 100 million BDT.
 On 29 June, Bangladesh Bank refused to extend the tenure of Rick Haque Sikder as director of National Bank Limited for having defaulted on loans.
 In September, arrest warrant was issued against owners of Messrs Elias Brothers for embezzling 1.83 billion BDT from National Bank Limited.

-In 2022, National Bank Limited made 3.7 billion BDT in losses.
+In 2022, National Bank PLC made 3.7 billion BDT in losses.
 Bangladesh Bank fined National Bank Limited 5.5 million taka after it found the bank was hiding loan and credit cart information on 11 individuals including nine family members of Zainul Haque Sikder.
-The 11, including Rick Haque Sikder and Ron Haque Sikder, had spent 13.63 million USD using credit cards.
+The 11, including Rick Haque Sikder and Ron Haque Sikder, had spent US$13.63 million using credit cards.
 Bangladesh Bank also found National Bank operating an illegal foreign currency account of ZH Sikder Women's Medical College.
-In September, it announced plans to raise 100 million USD through issuing bonds.
+In September, it announced plans to raise US$100 million through issuing bonds.
 Bangladesh Bank in October denied Sikder Insurance Company nomination of Mohammad Sayed Ahmed Raza to the board of directors of National Bank.
 In December 2022, Justice Borhanuddin of the Appellate Division upheld a High Court Division order Anti-Corruption Commission, Criminal Investigation Department, and Bangladesh Financial Intelligence Unit to investigate Ron Haque Sikder and his family members for money laundering using credit cards.

-Mehmood Hossain became the managing director of National Bank Limited in January 2023.
+Mehmood Hossain became the managing director of National Bank PLC in January 2023.
 National Bank took 1.5 billion in emergency loans from Sonali Bank.